Noroff-FEU-Assignments/cross-course-project-Eirik-Haukeland/README.md

 # [README: Cross Course Project](https://github.com/Noroff-FEU-Assignments/cross-course-project-Eirik-Haukeland)
 by [Eirik Berget Haukeland](https://github.com/Eirik-Haukeland)

-This is the code for the front end of my food blog
+This is the code for the front end of my game store

 ## Built With
 - Html